-Preliminary estimated results for the nine months ended September 30, 2020
+Preliminary estimated results for the three months ended September 30, 2020

-We expect preliminary unaudited revenue, net for the nine months ended September 30, 2020 to be approximately \$ to , net operating loss will be approximately \$, gross systems shipped will be approximately to \$ and return accrual rate will be approximately % to %.
-We have provided a range for the preliminary and unaudited financial results and operating metrics described above primarily because our financial closing procedures for the nine months ended September 30, 2020 are not yet complete.
+We expect preliminary unaudited revenue, net for the three months ended September 30, 2020 to be approximately \$18.0 to \$18.3 million, loss from operations will be approximately \$7.1 to \$7.9 million, gross systems shipped will be approximately 10,020 to 10,100 and return accrual rate will be approximately 25% to 26%.
+We have provided a range for the preliminary and unaudited financial results and operating metrics described above primarily because our financial closing procedures for the three months ended September 30, 2020 are not yet complete.
 As a result, there is a possibility that our final results will vary from these preliminary estimates.
-We undertake no obligation to update or supplement the information provided above until we release our results of operations for the nine months ended September 30, 2020.
-The preliminary estimates for the nine months ended September 30, 2020 presented above have been prepared by, and are the responsibility of, management.
+We undertake no obligation to update or supplement the information provided above until we release our results of operations for the three months ended September 30, 2020.
+The preliminary estimates for the three months ended September 30, 2020 presented above have been prepared by, and are the responsibility of, management.
 Deloitte & Touche LLP, our independent registered public accounting firm, has not audited, reviewed, compiled, or performed any procedures with respect to such preliminary information.
 Accordingly, Deloitte & Touche LLP does not express an opinion or any other form of assurance with respect thereto.